Textualize/textual/docs/help.md

+---
+hide:
+  - navigation
+---

 # Help

 Here's where to go if you need help with Textual.

 ## Bugs and feature requests

 Report bugs via GitHub on the Textual [issues](https://github.com/Textualize/textual/issues) page.
 You can also post feature requests via Github issues, but see the [roadmap](./roadmap.md) first.

 ## Forum